 Hurricane Fact – The calm that follows a raging hurricane or tropical cyclone may signal the onset of tornadoes, or it may simply be the eye of the storm passing through.

-● It may be tempting to return to your home or business as soon as the skies clear.
-However, it is important to wait until officials declare an area safe before venturing into it.
+· It might be tempting to return to your home or business as soon as the skies clear.
+However, it’s important to wait until officials declare an area safe before venturing into it.
 Pauses in storm activity do not always signal that you are no longer in danger.

 · When returning to an evacuated zone, follow broadcast advisories and proceed with caution.

 · Don’t hesitate to contact your forest products insurance agent immediately following the storm if you anticipate filing claims for losses.
 The sooner you communicate your needs, the sooner your agent can help guide you toward post-event recovery.